YELLOWHATT/Casper/README.md

 -*-*-

-Version 0.0.3 - Added support to change the programs name and more currencies
+Version 0.0.3 - Added support to change the programs name and more currencies along with a Bash file to from from file

 -*-*-